Kronuz/pyScss/README.rst

 About
 =====
-pyScss compiles Scss, a superset of CSS that is more powerful, elegant and easier to maintain than plain-vanilla CSS.
+pyScss compiles Scss (Sass), a superset of CSS that is more powerful, elegant and easier to maintain than plain-vanilla CSS.
 The library acts as a CSS source code preprocesor which allows you to use variables, nested rules, mixins, and have inheritance of rules, all with a CSS-compatible syntax which the preprocessor then compiles to standard CSS.

 Scss, as an extension of CSS, helps keep large stylesheets well-organized.
 It borrows concepts and functionality from projects such as OOCSS and other similar